-Early life friendly bacteria in the gut is critically important to the healthy development of a baby and throughout its life.
+In early life, friendly bacteria can be critically important to the healthy development of a baby and throughout its life.
 In the first hours and days following birth there is a rapid evolution of friendly gut bacteria, particularly strains of Bifidobacterium, which is the dominate infant gut colonizer over the first 12 weeks of life.

-When initial exposure to the mother’s gut flora is altered by Caesarean section (C-section) and prophylaxis antibiotics to prevent infection during C-section, the infant’s gut flora has also been shown to significantly differ from babies born vaginally with no exposure to antibiotics.
+When initial exposure to the mother’s gut flora is altered by Caesarean section (C-section) and prophylaxis antibiotics to prevent infection during C-section, the infant’s gut floras has also been shown to significantly differ from babies born vaginally with no exposure to antibiotics.
 The difference was dramatic at early time points, but disappeared by 12 weeks of age in most infants.

 Scientific Reports 7, Article number: 16527 Published online November 28th (2017) doi:10.1038/s41598-017-16606-9